top of page

 Final Thoughts

 While those are just a few of the benefits of a nature-based education, the advantages are immense.
 Forest playgroups are stimulating, exciting and help forge an essential connection to the natural world.
 Children walk away with a deep sense of personal confidence and grit.
-They have the opportunity and the freedom to move about without stifling restrictions.
-In addition, when children are exposed changing weather throughout the seasons, they learn to gain a new appreciation for the wonders of the natural world.
-They fall into a peaceful rhythm that is often lacking in our overly modernized worlds.
+They are encouraged to discover and make sense of the world around them without stifling restrictions.

 Our family still reflects on the magical experiences when our children spent a few hours each week in forest school.
 They spent their time building fires, singing songs, creating, tinkering and exploring the outdoors, which was so liberating.
-The skills they gained from the time spent in forest playgroup were truly invaluable and no doubt, helped shape and inspire us to become an outdoor family.
-If you are considering an outdoor education for your child, please inquire about a “trial day” or Schuppertag to determine if this form of education is right for your child.
+The skills they gained from the time spent in the forest each week were truly invaluable and no doubt, helped shape and inspire us to become an outdoor family.

 Helpful Resources: